piotrszymaniec/Looty-ref/ideas.md

 ?shift+crl+v
 ?some switch-box in settings what to do with pasted items into filters

+could be useful to check if some "GreAt looking item" is realy great :)
 ### Favorites Items - so you can save those what you like to <3 list

 <3 items are always favoured